 You should have installed O-Plan in a directory different from any directory used for an earlier version of O-Plan to avoid any confusion between files from different versions.
-The installation procedure is described in the Installation Guide.
+The installation procedure is described in the INSTALL file included in the O-Plan distribution.
 In the remainder of this document it will sometimes be assumed that there is a shell command, oplan, that can be used to invoke O-Plan.
-The Installation Guide describes how to establish such a command.
+The INSTALL file describes how to establish such a command.